jakkn/nwn-devbase/README.md

 ## Background
 Neverwinter Nights is a RPG developed by BioWare, released in 2001.
 In addition to the NWN game client, BioWare released a tool for creating game content - the Aurora Toolset - along with server hosting software.
 This enables anyone to create and host their own worlds.

 NWN was discontinued 7 years after release, with the final patch v1.69 released July 9th, 2008.
-Even though the game was discontinued by the developer, the community is still strong and due to the game's hackable nature new community content is continuously released.
+Even though BioWare discontinued the game, the community is still strong and new content is continuously released.

 ## Feedback